 Privacy.
 Please see "Resources for Victims" below for information on Confidential Resources if you do not wish to report the incident to the University, but wish to seek confidential assistance and advice.
 All Cornell offices and employees, including the Title IX Coordinators, will maintain your privacy to the greatest extent possible.
-The information you provide to a nonconfidential resource will be relayed only as necessary for the Title IX Coordinator to investigate and/or seek a resolution.
+The information you provide to a non-confidential resource will be relayed only as necessary for the Title IX Coordinator to investigate and/or seek a resolution.

-Complainant's desire for confidentiality or decision not to pursue resolution under Policy 6.4 Upon receiving a report, the University strongly supports the complainant's decision not to pursue resolution under Policy 6.4 and desire for anonymity.
+Complainant's desire for confidentiality or decision not to pursue resolution under Policy 6.4.
+Upon receiving a report, the University strongly supports the complainant's decision not to pursue resolution under Policy 6.4 and desire for anonymity.
 If the complainant decides not to pursue resolution under Policy 6.4, the University will honor the complainant's wishes unless doing so would not adequately mitigate the risk of harm to the complainant or other members of the University community or doing so impacts the University's ability to provide a safe and non-discriminatory environment for all members of the University community, including the complainant.

 The Title IX Coordinator will evaluate requests not to pursue resolution under Policy 6.4 and for anonymity.
-Regardless of whether the complainant decides to pursue resolution under Policy 6.4, the Title IX Coordinators will assist the complainant with reasonably available accommodations, which may include academic, housing, transportation, employment, and other accommodations.
-These accommodations will vary depending on the nature of the reported prohibited conduct, whether the complainant is a student, faculty or staff member, and the wishes of the complainant regarding anonymity.
-The Title IX Coordinator will maintain as private any accommodations or protective measures provided to the complainant.
-The Title IX Coordinator may disclose to an appropriate university official only information that is necessary to provide the accommodations or protective measures in a timely manner.
+Regardless of whether the complainant decides to pursue resolution under Policy 6.4, the Title IX Coordinator will assist the complainant with reasonably available supportive measure, which may include academic, housing, transportation, employment, and other assistance.
+These measures will vary depending on the nature of the reported prohibited conduct, whether the complainant is a student, faculty or staff member, and the wishes of the complainant regarding anonymity.
+The Title IX Coordinator will maintain as confidential any supportive measures provided to the complainant or respondent, when maintaining such confidentiality does not impair the University's ability to provide the supportive measures.

-Privacy of Complaint Process
+Privacy of Complaint Process.
 The university recognizes that participants should be protected from unreasonable disclosure of their involvement in processes under any of the applicable procedures, and of any information they reveal during their participation.
 However, the university also recognizes that there are legal mandates that govern disclosure and afford participants certain rights to disclose information related to matters under this policy.

 The university encourages parties not to reveal any information they learn in the course of their participation in processes set forth in the applicable procedures, other than for the purpose of consulting with advisors and attorneys, and incidental to seeking support and advice from family, clergy, health professionals, and others playing a similar role.
 If you are eighteen (18) years or older, no university office will contact your parents or other family members.
-Friends, faculty, coaches, supervisors, co-workers, etc. are not contacted either, unless they are witnesses or necessary to implement interim measures or resolution.
+Friends, faculty, coaches, supervisors, co-workers, etc. are not contacted either, unless they are witnesses or necessary to implement supportive measures or resolution.
 Parties may choose whether to disclose or discuss with others the outcome of a Policy 6.4 complaint.
 The University will complete publicly available recordkeeping, including Clery Act reporting and disclosures, without inclusion of personally identifying information about the victim.